Grande Prairie: Highways and roads

 Highway 43 is the main east–west highway through the city providing a connection from Edmonton to the southeast through to British Columbia to the west.
 Highway 43 meets Highway 2 a few kilometres north of the city at the Four Mile Interchange, then continues south into the city, via the city bypass, and exits the city at the west end near the airport.
 The "Four Mile Interchange" (previously called "Four Mile Corner") is an interchange so-named because it is 4 mi north of Richmond Avenue (100th Avenue, at 100 street).

 The short stretch of Highway 2 extending just north and just west of Grande Prairie was renumbered to Highway 43 in the late 1990s to link with the rest of Highway 43 i.e.: the Yellowhead Highway from Edmonton.
-This explains why newer maps no longer show both short stretches as Highway 2.
 The renumbering was also due to Highway 43 now being a part of the CANAMEX trade route and being widened to a four-lane divided highway.

 The four lane Highway 43X bypass, skirts the northwest corner of the city from the Four Mile Interchange to Highway 43 just west of the airport.
 The Highway 43X bypass was completed in stages, over several years, and was fully opened to traffic in September 2019.
-The Highway 43X Bypass permits traffic to go around the city's north west region, and reduces traffic on the city bypass, which was built in the 1960s, had become fully engulfed within the city, and was somewhat congested with traffic.
+The Highway 43X Bypass permits traffic to go around the city's north west region, and reduces traffic on the city bypass, which was built in the 1960s, and had become fully engulfed within the city, and was somewhat congested with traffic.

-Highway 40 is the primary access road into Grande Prairie from the south, and extends southward to Grande Cache, and Jasper National Park.
+Highway 40 is the primary access road into Grande Prairie from the south, and extends southward to Grande Cache, and onward to Jasper National Park.
 It is part of the shortest fully paved route to Alaska from the lower 48 states, so Grande Prairie sees many vacationers heading to Alaska by road during the summer via Highway 40 northward into Grande Prairie, then Highway 43 westward towards Dawson Creek, BC, which is "Mile 0" of the Alaska Highway.